ICA-EGAD/RiC-AG/source/faq--how_to_use_ric_with_vocabularies.md

 The attributes Content Type, Documentary Form Type, Language, Legal Status, and State have the special aspect, explained in section 3.4 of RiC-CM, that although a priori attributes of a Record or Record Part, RiC-CM allows them to be used as attributes of any Record Resource; when used to describe a Record Set, this is to be understood to mean that the Record Set includes Records having the specified attribute.
 Such a possibility can greatly facilitate the migration of ISAD(G)-style archival descriptions to RiC-CM, where sets of records are quite often indexed with several genre or form terms.

 If an attribute is specified as non-repeatable, this means that in principle you cannot assign more than one value to this attribute for the same entity.
-As an example, the repeatable Language attribute can be used to express that a given Record has content in several different languages, but since Documentary Form Type and State are non-repeatable, it is to be assigned a single legal status or state; if there seem to be several possibilities, the narrowest, most precise term should be chosen — in a well-designed, comprehensive vocabulary, there should exist such a choice.
+As an example, the repeatable Language attribute can be used to express that a given Record has content in several different languages, but since Documentary Form Type and State are non-repeatable, it is to be assigned a single legal status or state.
+If there seem to be several possibilities, the narrowest, most precise term should be chosen — in a well-designed, comprehensive vocabulary, there should exist such a choice.

 ## Using SKOS vocabularies to populate classes in RiC-O datasets